 Kia may counter Korean sibling Hyundai with EV strategy for India next year

-Kia may counter Korean sibling Hyundai with EV strategy for India next year2 min read .
-Updated: 17 Dec 2021, 01:22 PM IST
+Kia may counter Korean sibling Hyundai with EV strategy for India next year

 Kia's Korean sibling Hyundai has already announced it will launch six EVs by 2028.
 Kia offers the EV6 electric SUV, which is technical cousin of Hyundai's Ioniq 5 electric SUV, in global markets.